 (2) Count room personnel shall not be allowed to exit or enter the count room during the count except for emergencies or scheduled breaks.
 At no time during the count, shall there be fewer than two employees in the count room until the drop proceeds have been accepted into cage/vault accountability.
-Surveillance shall be notified whenever count room personnel exit or enter the count room during the count.

 (3) Count team members shall be rotated on a routine basis such that the count team is not consistently the same two persons more than four (4) days per week.
 This standard shall not apply to gaming operations that utilize a count team of more than two persons.
-(4) The count team shall be independent of transactions being reviewed and counted.
-The count team shall be independent of the cage/vault departments; however, a dealer or a cage cashier may be used if this person is not allowed to perform the recording function.
-An accounting representative may be used if there is an independent audit of all soft count documentation.